Medical Services

 Remote Location Medical Support

-From western China plateau and remote Sichuan mountain locations, our teams bring full medical skills to each location.
-We plan for extended response times and carry gear suited to Chinese terrain.
+From the western China plateau to remote Sichuan mountain sites, our teams bring full medical skill to each location.
+We plan for longer response times and carry gear suited to Chinese terrain.

 03.